Gartner Names Keepnet a Go-To Vendor for Stopping Deepfake and AI Disinformation Attacks

 For our customers and partners, this recognition means:

-• Your move away from “tick-the-box training” toward continuous, behavior-driven, experimental learning is not just innovative — it’s aligned with the best current thinking in the market.
+- Your move away from “tick-the-box training” toward continuous, behavior-driven, experiential learning is not just innovative.
+It’s aligned with the best current thinking in the market.

-Leverage Keepnet Human Risk Management Platform Against AI Driven Attacks
+Leverage Keepnet Extended Human Risk Management Platform and Secure Behavior Management Against AI Driven Attacks

-If you’d like to see how our Human Risk Management Platform help defend against deepfakes, AI-powered social engineering and disinformation attacks, we’d be happy to walk you through real examples.
+If you’d like to see how our Extended Human Risk Management Platform and Secure Behavior Management help defend against deepfakes, AI-powered social engineering and disinformation attacks, we’d be happy to walk you through real examples.

 In the AI era, it’s no longer enough to tell people what to do once a year.